nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 HouR data are saved automatically as a JSON file `[JAR file location]/data/hour.json`.
 Advanced users are welcome to update data directly by editing that data file.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-warning">:exclamation: **Warning to all users:**
-If your changes to the data file makes its format invalid, HouR will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.
+DO NOT modify data directly as it might result in the malfunction of the application.If your changes to the data file makes its format invalid, HouR will discard all data and start with an empty data file at the next run.
+We recommend that users download a backup of the file before editing it.
 </div>

+<div style="page-break-after: always;"></div>

 --------------------------------------------------------------------------------------------------------------------